 The need for physicians in rural areas has never been greater, but fortunately, recent circumstances are making rural practice opportunities more appealing than they once seemed.
 Perhaps due to the impact of COVID-19, physicians are increasingly drawn to opportunities that grant them the autonomy, flexibility, and compensation they desire.
 Rural health organizations are often in a better position to meet these needs, meaning rural physicians have multiple reasons to be happier at work.

 The Benefits of Rural Physician Jobs

-  Dr. K pulled his sportscar into a parking spot at the West Texas hospital where he has worked for three years now.
-Admittedly, the small, critical care hospital wasn’t exactly where he had envisioned himself going post-residency, but now, he and his wife, who was also employed by the hospital, couldn’t imagine living and working anywhere else.
+Dr. K pulls his sportscar into a parking spot at the West Texas hospital where he has worked for three years now.
+Admittedly, the small, critical care hospital isn’t exactly where he once envisioned himself going post-residency, but now, he and his wife, who is also employed by the hospital, can’t imagine living and working anywhere else.
 They are paid well, enjoy a family-friendly community, and their employer gives them the flexibility they need to be involved in the care of their young children.
-While most of his peers from med school and residency were still drowning in debt and working 60+ hour weeks, he and his wife have paid off the bulk of their loans (thanks to signing bonuses and loan repayment), built the home of their dreams, and still manage to find time for each other, their kids, and their hobbies.
-He and his wife often wondered why more residents and fellows didn’t seek out rural physician jobs.
+While most of his peers from med school and residency are still drowning in debt and working 60+ hour weeks, he and his wife have paid off the bulk of their loans (thanks to signing bonuses and loan repayment), built the home of their dreams, and still manage to find time for each other, their kids, and their hobbies.
+He and his wife often wonder why more residents and fellows don’t seek out rural physician jobs.
 He wouldn’t trade it for anything.